ericausente/f5-client-cert-via-http-header/README.md

     --cert client.crt: Specifies the client certificate file.
     --key client.key: Specifies the client private key file.

-Monitor the LTM Log: Simultaneously, the log file /var/log/ltm on the F5 server is monitored (typically using a command like tail -f /var/log/ltm) to observe real-time logging of the event.
+### Monitor the LTM Log
+Simultaneously, the log file /var/log/ltm on the F5 server is monitored (typically using a command like tail -f /var/log/ltm) to observe real-time logging of the event.

 Output of /var/log/ltm:
 ````